I wish I had known about the effects of Accutane years ago.

 Everyone’s experience is different.
 Some people have to do a few cycles of Accutane to get permanent results and the dosages and length of treatment vary per person.
 Personally, I can’t tell you that it was a particularly pleasant process, but I do feel that it was very much worth the trouble.
 So much so that the results left me wishing I had gone through the process as a teen and avoided all those years of unnecessary angst.
 In fact, I would go so far as to say that should they need it, I would encourage my children to do the same.
 (Oh, who am I kidding?
 With their gene-pool, they are going to need it!)

-Disclaimer: The opinions stated here are that of the author and is not an endorsement of Between Carpools.com.
+Disclaimer: The opinions stated here are those of the author and are not an endorsement by Between Carpools.com.
 Readers are encouraged to discuss any medical-related decisions with the proper professional.

 Read Sheva’s guide to buying a new sheitel here.